tsgates/arch-wiki-markdown/wiki/Acer_Aspire_One.md

 > Regulating the CPU fan

-Letting the BIOS regulate the cpu fan results in a noisy monster of netbook.
+Letting the BIOS regulate the cpu fan results in a noisy monster of a netbook.
 You can override the default fan settings by using either acerhdf (recommended method) or acerfand (not recommended) based on two scripts.